This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 4. San Pedro del Pinatar Nature Reserve and Marina de la Salinas

 The most important wetlands in the region is home to flamingos and other migratory birds, such as albatrosses, herons, and seagulls.
 A must for birdwatchers!
 The area of the park which is open to the public consists of salt flats, reed beds and pine forests not to mention the high sand dunes at Torre Derribada beach.
 You can choose to go for a leisurely stroll or jump on a bike.
 There are bikes for rent in Lo Pagán and down by the Baños de Lodo mud baths.

 At the edge of the nature reserve lies a fancy marina called Puerto Marina de las Salinas.
 Here you can go diving, rent a jet ski or yacht or just sit down and enjoy a meal at one of the many restaurants.
-Cafe Cielo is my favorite restaurant in Murcia and I’ve been coming here for over 7 years now.
+Cafe Cielo is my favorite restaurant in Murcia and I’ve been coming here for more than 8 years now.
 Their food is always so fresh and delicious and the view of the impressive yachts coming and going is amazing.

 5. Salto del Usero – Bullas hidden oasis/waterfall